grf5/agility2020-dns-over-https-tls-lab/docs/class1/module3/module3.rst

-Proxying traditional DNS to DNS over TLS
+Proxying Traditional DNS to DNS over TLS
 ----------------------------------------

 In this section of the lab, we’re going to run DoT in the opposite